kamranahmad123/Math-magicians/README.md

 # 📖 Math-Magician Project<a name="about-project"></a>

-**Leaderboard ** The Math Magicians App is a directory that shows a calculator with a live user interface and a three-page SPA.
+**Math-magician** The Math Magicians App is a directory that shows a calculator with a live user interface and a three-page SPA.

 ## 🛠 Built With <a name="built-with"></a>